DRYRunOnly/Shiny-Rocks/README.md

 - **Maven** for Java
 - **NuGet** for .NET

-Each ecosystem has its own package managers and repositories tailored to their languages and workflows.
+Each ecosystem has its own package manager and repositories tailored to their languages and workflows.
+Even your computer's operating system has a package manager - Brew for MacOS and Chocolatey for Windows!

 ### Package Manager vs Repository